 In 2013, the Japanese government rolled out a set of bold policies to try to kick-start the economy.
 One of these was "Womenomics," women + economics.
 It is based on the idea that taking better advantage of the skills and talents of half its population-in this case, women-will help Japan solve its worker shortage problem.
 Compared to many other wealthy countries, fewer Japanese women work outside the home.
-Many who do work only part time jobs and/or work for lower pay than Japanese men.
+Many who do have jobs, work part-time or for lower pay than Japanese men who do the same job.